kragen/derctuo/markdown/rep-2-cuboid.md

 portable-lab size spectrum, with boxes always within √2 of the ideal volume, and packing together nicely.
 The 40-ℓ toolchest I was spitballing works out to about 1013 bixes, so rounding it up to 1024 is probably more pleasant.
-It won't be bix-shaped itself.
+It won’t be bix-shaped itself.